 Your final set of regulations of how much alcohol you can bring with you, comes by way of import laws set by the country you are entering.
 Many people confuse duty-free limits with overall limits on bringing in alcohol into a given country.
 In general, most countries permit you to bring in alcohol over the duty-free limit, but you may (or may not) have to pay the associated duties and taxes, depending on how strict the country and its customs officers are.
 Duty-free and overall limits vary by country and even individual state or province within countries like Canada and the US.

 Each country typically has a duty-free alcohol allowance, where the alcohol is not subject to any duties, tariffs, or taxes, and allows an additional quantity which is subject to duty and taxes.
 Please note that this duty and taxes may, but often is not actually collected.

-Please note that in almost all cases you must be of legal drinking age in the country you are bringing alcohol into.
+Also please note that in almost all cases you must be of legal drinking age in the country you are bringing alcohol into.

 "The duties range on Liquor depending on the country of origin and alcohol content.
 However, even after paying the duty your savings are still substantial.

 Here are a few Examples of how inexpensive the duties are at US Customs: